-United Methodist Homes is a church-related 501(c)(3) nonprofit organization that operates three continuing care retirement communities in the Greater Binghamton region of New York, a continuing care retirement community in the Scranton/Wilkes-Barre region of Pennsylvania, along with a personal care campus in Tunkhannock, Pa and a Corporate Office in Binghamton.
+United Methodist Homes is a faith-based 501(c)(3) nonprofit organization that operates three continuing care retirement communities in the Greater Binghamton region of New York, a continuing care retirement community in the Scranton/Wilkes-Barre region of Pennsylvania, along with a personal care campus in Tunkhannock, Pa and a Corporate Office in Binghamton.
 UMH serves more than 1,100 residents at its four sites and has more than 1,000 employees.

 United Methodist Homes communities provide a wide range of senior living services with exceptional care and compassion

 The vision of United Methodist Homes is to be the provider of choice in lifestyle options for seniors.